cboldan-cxn/chemlocator-docs/README.md

-!!! important "Welcome to the documentation of ChemLocator!"
+Welcome to the documentation of ChemLocator!

     This documentation is valid for version 3.2.0.7 of ChemLocator.